zh19910202/AIClient-2-API/README-EN.md

 *   ✅ **Unified Access to Multiple Models**: One interface for Gemini, OpenAI, Claude, and other models.
 Freely switch between different model service providers with simple startup parameters or request headers.
 *   ✅ **Break Through Official Limits**: By supporting authorization via the Gemini CLI's OAuth method, it effectively bypasses the rate and quota limits of the official free API, allowing you to enjoy higher request quotas and usage frequency.
+*   ✅ **Break Through Client Limits**: Kiro API mode supports free use of Claude Sonnet 4 model.
 *   ✅ **Seamless OpenAI Compatibility**: Provides an interface fully compatible with the OpenAI API, allowing your existing toolchains and clients (like LobeChat, NextChat, etc.) to access all supported models at zero cost.
 *   ✅ **Enhanced Controllability**: With powerful logging features, you can capture and record all request prompts, which is convenient for auditing, debugging, and building private datasets.
 *   ✅ **Extremely Easy to Extend**: Thanks to the new modular and strategy pattern design, adding a new model service provider has never been easier.
+*   ✅ **Complete Test Coverage**: Provides comprehensive integration and unit tests to ensure the stability and reliability of all API endpoints and functions.

 ---